 On “Snow Angels,” Benjamin Lazar Davis is hanging on by a thread, best exemplified by the plucked guitar accompanying the verses.
 The chorus provides the grinding contrast of an amp turned up too high for the inputs.
 Benjamin Lazar Davis Album (2021) did not make my list this year but the indie quirks that define the titular musician’s style are always apt.

-3. Floating Points, Pharaoh Sanders & London Symphonic Orchestra – “Movement 6”
+3. Floating Points, Pharoah Sanders & London Symphonic Orchestra – “Movement 6”